zabbix-tools/libzbxpgsql/_docs/template.md

 * Import [template_postgresql_server.xml](https://raw.githubusercontent.com/cavaliercoder/libzbxpgsql/master/template_postgresql_server.xml)
   from the source repository.
 For information on importing Templates, see the [Zabbix manual](https://www.zabbix.com/documentation/2.4/manual/xml_export_import).

+* Modify the update intervals of each Discovery Rule, Item Prototype and Item to suit your needs.
+Also, enable and disables items as desired.

 * Configure your PostgreSQL connection details on the desired host using the provided [macros](#macros).